Applied Drama (3)

 Provides credit for participation in either the artistic or technical aspects of the college's quarterly play productions.
-The course may be repeated for credit.
+This course may be repeated for credit.

 Overview of theatre as an art form with emphasis on the play in production and the roles of various theatre artists.
 Students are expected to attend two plays during the quarter at their own expense.

 Introduction to the basics of scenic design for the theatre; drafting and model building.
 Students will work on the concurrent Centralia College Drama production.
-Prior enrollment in DRAM 126 preferred.
+Prior enrollment in DRMA 106 is preferred.

 Survey of the major periods in Western drama through study of major representative plays and development of the physical theater of those periods.

 Introduction with emphasis on concentration, imagination, movement, and characterization via vocal, physical, emotional exercises, improvisation, and scene work.
-Students enrolled in class will be expected to attend two plays during the quarter at their own expense.
+Students will be expected to attend two plays during the quarter at their own expense.

 Introduction to the types of theatrical makeup and the techniques of application.